tjhowse/aus_grocery_price_database/backlog.md

         set a 20-ish cap on the number of workers.
 * Add persistence to last-checked time.
 Store it in the grocery data provider.
 GetProductsSinceLastCheck(maxcount int).
 * Set up a public frontpage to grafana that works without logging in and shows a dashboard.
+* Export grafana config/dashboards/etc to repo.
+Embed as a part of dockerfile (?)

 ## Further work